tenseg/cascading-entry-protection/README.md

 Also note that any protected page will be effectively blocked from search engines and will not get indexed.

+## Caching Issues

+Please note that we have not yet resolved all [caching issues](https://github.com/tenseg/cascading-entry-protection/issues/1) with this addon.
+It is possible that when editing the restrictions, some cached instances of child entries will not be flushed and refreshed.
+For now, please be sure to manually flush caches when making changes to restrictions.

 ## License

 The code unique to this addon is licensed by Tenseg LLC under the MIT License.
 Please see the [License File](https://github.com/tenseg/cascading-entry-protection/blob/main/LICENSE) for information.
 Statamic itself is commercial software and has [its own license](https://statamic.com/license).